 - Four (4) investments (D.L.J.S.
 Enterprises Ltd, Muddy Waters Smokehouse, W.O.W.
 Hospitality Concepts Inc., Novra Technologies Inc.) held by the Fund represent primarily debt obligations due to Crocus.
-The Receiver and the Investee(s) have entered into long term agreements for the Investee to repay the indebtedness.
+The Receiver and the investee(s) have entered into long term agreements for the investee(s) to repay the indebtedness.
 The agreements contemplate various maturities between 2012 and 2018. - 2.
 On November 29, 2006, the Receiver issued a statement of claim against the Winnipeg Goldeyes Baseball Club Inc. for unpaid interest which at the time totalled approximately \$306,000.
 A summary judgment motion was heard on May 14, 2008 and on December 24, 2008, the Court issued a judgment dismissing the summary judgment motion.
 In essence, the Court has concluded that the matter was not clear enough to deal with the matter summarily and that a trial was required.
 The Receiver has had numerous discussions around settlement of the outstanding interest as well as the principal debt and shares owned by Crocus but to date no agreement has been reached.

 - 3. Crocus is an investor in Manitoba Science & Technology Fund ("MS&T") which is a limited partnership holding several science and technology investments.
 Crocus is the sole owner of the General Partner and the limited partners gave the General Partner a mandate to wind down the partnership.
 Crocus and MS&T's holdings include Diamedica Inc., Genesys Ventures Inc. and ST Partnership.
 There are numerous interrelationships amongst these entities.
 In some cases, the ability to negotiate exits from MS&T's science and technology investments is limited given that certain of the companies are publicly traded with limited market liquidity.
 As a result, the timing of a complete disposition is unknown. - 4.
-An exit agreement has been agreed upon with Online Enterprises Inc. which is expected to close by July 31, 2011. - 5.
 No exit agreement has been agreed upon with Canad Corporation Ltd.